monolyth-php/frontal/README.md

 Our Wiki contains a full example project with code and explanation, and will also tell you more about the various modules and how they work together.

+> *Note:* the current major version is 6, but is a complete rewrite from the
+> older versions.